So you’ve got an awesome business idea and want to bring it to life.

 If you haven’t built your buyer personas yet, you can get started with the following steps:

-Building your buyer personas takes time and research; but it is well worth it, due to the value they will give you in being able to talk the language that will get through to your ideal audience.
+Building your buyer personas takes time and research; but it’s well worth it, due to the value they’ll give you in being able to talk the language that will get through to your ideal audience.

 At the end of the day, you can break that info above down to a relatively short checklist.
 The point is to roll up your sleeves and do your homework before investing tons of time and passion into a non-viable business idea.
 Although, oftentimes no matter what your product or service, it just needs as Tony Robbins would put it…a pivot.

 All the steps above and the research is really about optimization.
 You’re finding weak points and strengthening them.
 Weakness in your product, approach, attitude, partnerships, and so forth.
 One shouldn’t let disappointing research stop them from pursuing their vision or dream!
 Just be deliberate.
 Be informed.
 Chase problems and optimize and in time people will see things your way.